ENERGY – Part 3 – How to ground your energy

 - Stress and anxiety – As someone who suffered extreme panic attacks and anxiety in the past I would say that when you are feeling anxious or in the throws of a panic attack then you are extremely ungrounded, again because your balance is off, and you are very much focused on the situation itself, so of course not feeling well.

 - Spiritual and Psychic work – Any type of work where we are connecting to spirit or even when we are just meditating it requires us to ground ourselves before and after.
 This is an important practice so we are always equally connected to the earth and the ether.
+So this can be anything from your yoga meditation to your breath work class.
+Check after you’ve finished – Are you back in your body?

 - Sugar and caffeine – We all know that feeling of a sugar or caffeine high, and when you have too much in your system it can bring on anxiety and feeling quite ‘out of yourself.